-The TOE security assurance requirements are based entirely on the assurance components defined in part 3 of the Common Criteria (see Annex C or [1], part 3 for details).
-The TOE meets the assurance requirements of assurance level EAL1 without augmentations.
+The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
+The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 4 augmented by ALC_FLR.2.